ZYChimne/macos-in-typescript/README.md

 This is my Graduate Capstone Project for Wuhan University.
 This application is developed in Chrome and some features require Chrome to work correctly.
+There is a project setup with Next.js at [macos-in-next](https://github.com/ZYChimne/macos-in-next).

 ## Performance Improvements